 Walkability is a key contributor to health and well-being, which allows community members to get to places safely and easily, and increases opportunities for physical activity and social connection.

-The national walkability index is defined as a composite of various factors that affect mobility, including the ability to walk with ease by connected streets; how close houses and apartments are to each other; how often residents have to use their car to travel; how far to a public transit stop; and the mix of jobs available nearby.
-According to analysis conducted in 2019 using data from 2016 developed by Urban Design 4 Health, the nation’s median score is 22 on a scale of 1 to 100, and 50% of the U.S. population lives in areas above this score.
-This national score increased slightly from 2013 data, which showed a median walkability score of 20.
+The national walkability index is defined as a composite of various factors that affect mobility, including how close houses and apartments are to each other; how connected or grid-like the streets are; the available mix of nearby destinations; the ease of access to public transit; and how dependent residents are on their car to travel.
+According to analysis conducted in 2021, using data from 2019 developed by Urban Design 4 Health, the nation’s median score is 21 on a scale of 1 to 100, and 50% of the U.S. population lives in areas above this score.
+Between 2013 and 2019, the nation's median score increased by 7.2%.
+This indicates increased urbanization and the formation of more walkable environments nationwide.
+The increase signifies a general trend whereby some communities are changing in ways that encourage walking as a safe, healthy, and convenient form of mobility for all ages and abilities.
 An increase in the walkability median value indicates that communities are doing better to encourage walking as a safe, healthy, and convenient form of mobility; expanding access to services that does not require a vehicle; and increasing the means for residents to interact with one another.